gustavoverneck/webcrawler/README.md

 # webcrawler
-web crawler for logo links
+web crawler for logo links for mixrank